Tricks & Tips for Cutting Down Your Own Christmas Tree

 OutdoorHub

-Cutting down your own Christmas tree is a fun-filled adventure for the whole family that adds a little extra ‘oomph’ to your Christmas decorations while you usher in the holiday spirit around the house.
-And whether you drive to one of those tree lots where you cut it down and they wrap it up all nice, or you’re pulling a Clark Griswold and lugging the whole family on a walk through the woods to find your tree, we compiled a list of tricks and tips that will make the trip and the tree cutting a bit easier when you finally run into your own ‘Griswold family Christmas tree.’
+Cutting down your own tree is a fun-filled adventure for the whole family that adds a little extra ‘oomph’ to your decorations while you usher in the holiday spirit around the house.
+And whether you drive to one of those tree lots where you cut it down and they wrap it up all nice, or you’re pulling a and lugging the whole family on a walk through the woods to find your tree, we compiled a list of tricks and tips that will make the trip and the tree cutting a bit easier when you finally run into your own ‘Griswold family tree.’

 The Timing